Helston Athletic F.C.: History

 The club was established in 1896.
 They joined the Cornwall Senior League after its formation in 1931 and won back-to-back league titles in 1936–37 and 1937–38.
 After finishing as runners-up in 1938–39, the club were champions for a third time in 1939–40.
 In 1953 they joined the South Western League.
 The club finished bottom of the South Western League in 1970–71, and after finishing second-from-bottom the following season, left to join the Cornwall Combination.

 Helston were Cornwall Combination champions in 1987–88 and again in 2000–01.
 After winning the league for a third time in 2010–11 the club were promoted to Division One West of the South West Peninsula League.
 They finished as runners-up in both of their first two seasons in the league, and after a third-place finish in 2013–14, won the division in 2014–15, earning promotion to the Premier Division.
 Following league reorganisation at the end of the 2018–19 season, the club were placed in the Premier Division West.

 In 2021 Helston were promoted to the Premier Division of the Western League based on their results in the abandoned 2019–20 and 2020–21 seasons.
 The 2022–23 season saw them win the league's Les Phillips Cup, beating Shepton Mallet 2–0 in the final, and the Cornwall Senior Cup, in which they defeated Millbrook on penalties in the final.
 The following season the club were Premier Division champions, earning promotion to Division One South of the Southern League.

 The 2024–25 season saw Helston finish third-from-bottom of Division One South, resulting in relegation back to the Premier Division of the Western League.
+Although they finished in mid-table in the Western League Premier Division the following season, the club requested to be demoted and were placed in the Premier Division West of the South West Peninsula League.